apache/spark/docs/monitoring.md

   - LongAccumulatorSource

 - namespace=spark.streaming
-  - **note** applies to Spark Structured Streaming only.
+  - **note:** This applies to Spark Structured Streaming only.
 Conditional to a configuration
   parameter: `spark.sql.streaming.metricsEnabled=true` (default is false)
   - eventTime-watermark
   - inputRate-total